 In December 2000, Camelot was awarded the second seven-year Licence to run The National Lottery, which commenced on 27 January 2002 and expired on 31 January 2009.

 Camelot's third National Lottery Licence began on 1 February 2009.
-It was initially due to run for 10 years but, following agreement from the NLC, the Licence has been extended by four years until 2023.
+It was initially due to run for 10 years but, following agreement from the National Lottery Commission, the Licence has been extended by four years until 2023.

 Where the money goes

 National Lottery retailers will earn 5% in sales commission for each draw-based game – and 6% commission on each National Lottery Scratchcard (established independent National Lottery retailers earn, on average, over £6,500 per annum in lottery commission).

 National Lottery Good Causes

 The lottery distribution bodies award the money raised by Camelot through lottery ticket sales to projects in the following sectors: the arts, charities, education, the environment, health, heritage, sports and voluntary organisations.

 To date, more than 450,000 individual National Lottery grants have been made across the length and breadth of the UK – helping to transform the lives of people and communities across the nation.
 This equates to an average of over 150 awards in every UK neighbourhood.
 In addition, The National Lottery contributed up to £2.2 billion to the London 2012 Olympic and Paralympic Games.